supabase/realtime/README.md

 ## Status

 - [x] Alpha: Under heavy development
-- [ ] Beta: Ready for use.
+- [x] Public Alpha: Ready for use.
 But go easy on us, there may be a few kinks.
+- [x] Public Beta: Stable enough for most non-enterprise use-cases
-- [ ] 1.0: Use in production!
+- [ ] Public: Production-ready

 This repo is still under heavy development and the documentation is evolving.
 You're welcome to try it, but expect some breaking changes.
-Watch "releases" of this repo to receive a notifification when we are ready for Beta.
+Watch "releases" of this repo to get notified of major updates.
 And give us a star if you like it!

 ![Watch this repo](https://gitcdn.xyz/repo/supabase/monorepo/master/web/static/watch-repo.gif "Watch this repo")